superwall/Superwall-iOS/Examples/SuperwallSwiftUIExample/README.md

 - iOS 15
 - Swift 5

+You'll need to have SwiftLint installed.
+If you use Homebrew to install packages on your computer you run the following in the command line:

+`brew install swiftlint`

+Otherwise, you can download it from [https://github.com/realm/SwiftLint](https://github.com/realm/SwiftLint).

 ## Getting Started

 Clone or download the *Paywall* SDK from the [project home page](https://github.com/superwall-me/paywall-ios).
 Then, open **SuperwallSwiftUIExample.xcodeproj** in Xcode and take a look at the code inside the [SuperwallSwiftUIExample](SuperwallSwiftUIExample) folder.